-Ten Lynchburg College students are exploring cities, villages, and the rainforest in Brazil to learn more about the challenges posed by construction and development.
+Ten University of Lynchburg students are exploring cities, villages, and the rainforest in Brazil to learn more about the challenges posed by construction and development.
 Along the way, they are providing service to people in Brazil.

 Dr. Marek Payerhin, LC political science professor, is leading the course “Battle for the Amazon.”
 The group left for Brazil May 23 and will return June 5.